Nekmo/amazon-dash/README.rst

 ##################
 Hack your Amazon Dash to run what you want.
 Without welders.
 For the entire family.

+Better yet, build your own push button using ESP8266 device.
+Of course, some assembly is required.

 This program written in Python runs in daemon mode waiting for someone in the same network to press a configured Amazon Dash button.
 It is not necessary to know programming to use this program.
 Amazon-Dash executes **commands by command line,